Faiz-UT/Eval-Feature-Sentiment-Extraction-LLMs/README.md

 # To evaluate 5-shot performance of gpt-4 with the "short" prompt
 python feature_level_sentiment_analysis.py --llm_model="gpt-4" --prompt_type "short" --few_shot_examples 5
 ```
-Use the following commands to evaluate the 1-shot and 5-shot performances of Llama-2-chat models
+Use the following commands to evaluate the 1-shot and 5-shot performances of Llama-2-chat models.
+Note that you can run any LLama version (e.g., ```meta-llama/Meta-Llama-3.1-8B```).
 ```bash
 # To evaluate 1-shot performance of LLama-2-7b-chat-hf with the "short" prompt
 python feature_level_sentiment_analysis.py --llm_model "meta-llama/Llama-2-7b-chat-hf" --secret_key %hf-token% --few_shot_examples 1